Dry Rot treatment at University of Liverpool, The Old Infirmary

 Get In Touch To Our Dry Rot Treatment Specialists

 If you are concerned about the possibility of a dry rot outbreak in your property, do not hesitate to give our team of dry rot specialists a call on 0800 288 8660, or alternatively, you can request a survey.
-By having a dry rot survey through Timberwise will be able to identify the full extent of the problem and determine whether further dry rot treatments are necessary.
+By arranging a dry rot survey through Timberwise will be able to identify the full extent of the problem and determine whether further dry rot treatments are necessary.